henare/gravityformssalsa/readme.md

 Usage
 -----

-Create your Gravity Form as usual and then add admin values for form elements that you want saved to Salsa.
+Create your Gravity Form as usual and then add Admin Labels for form elements that you want saved to Salsa.
 These values should match the field names in Salsa (i.e. *First_Name*).